Sound Level Meters & Noise Meters

 Frequently Asked Questions

-A Class 1 Sound Level Meter is a high-precision meter useful for sound level measurements for occupational noise, environmental noise and laboratory applications, although you can use it for most other measurements such as compliant occupational, industrial and construction noise assessments.
-The tolerance in each frequency is much tighter on a Class 1 than on a Class 2.
+A Class 1 Sound Level Meter is a high-precision meter useful for sound level measurements for occupational noise, environmental noise and laboratory applications, although you can use it for most other measurements such as industrial and construction noise assessments.
+The tolerance in each frequency is much tighter on Class 1 than on a Class 2 meter.
 Most British Standards call for a Class 1, but occupational noise measurements only require Class 2.

 Yes.
 We advise you use a windshield to protect the microphone from dust and environmental conditions.
 Our noise meters are supplied with windshields as standard.
 If you lose it or it gets damaged you can purchase a replacement.